Resources

 back to top

-4) Where do I search to find a rental home or apartment?
+4. Where do I search to find a rental home or apartment?

-• Gauge priorities and choose a home type.
-Take the time to mentally assess what priorities will be key to your family’s lifestyle.
+Take the time to assess what priorities will be key to your family’s lifestyle.
 Considerations such as commute times, proximity to shopping and city centers or schools, or quick access to running trails and nature can be deciding factors in finding the right home.
-A yard and privacy in a single-family home?
-Or the amenities of an apartment complex?

-• Searching solo, or hiring a professional?
-Without a doubt, combing through rental listings and comparing listings against your priorities is time-consuming.
-If you’re short on time or energy, you may wish to consider hiring a real estate professional to assist you.
-Although real estate brokers and property managers charge a fee for this service, they will often have the best pulse on homes becoming available in various areas and neighborhoods, which can significantly streamline your search.
+Although real estate brokers and property managers sometimes charge a fee for this service, they will often have the best pulse on homes becoming available in various areas and neighborhoods, which can significantly streamline your search.

-5) Ask these key questions before signing a lease.
+5. Ask these key questions before signing a lease.

 Maintenance Policies

-Poor maintenance policies are one of the top complaints from renters.
-Ask what procedures are in place to report work orders.
-Is there an internal maintenance team or will a contractor need to be identified and called?
+Is there an internal maintenance team, or will a contractor need to be identified and called?
 Is there an emergency maintenance number, and is it 24/7?

 General Policies

-Lease terms, Penalties, and Security Deposits
+Lease Terms, Penalties, and Security Deposits

-How long is the lease term?
-Once the original lease term ends, can you extend it?
-If so, in what increments, i.e. monthly, 6 months, or another year?
 How much notice is required to vacate the unit?
 Is the security deposit refundable, and if so, under what terms?
-When is rent due, how are you to pay it, and what penalties are incurred for any late fees?
+When is rent due, how will you pay it, and what penalties are incurred for late fees?

 Utilities and Rent Inclusions

 What is included in the rent, specifically utilities and parking?
 Are you expected to provide lawn and snow care?
 Or is this provided by the landlord, and if so, is there a fee?
-Ensure all inclusions and exclusions are denoted in writing on your lease.
+Ensure all inclusions and exclusions are in writing on your lease.

 Pet Policies